Safely chelating children with Andy Cutler’s oral chelation protocol

 You will need to obtain Andy’s books to learn about other supplements, with specific reasons for their use

-There is also a supplements file in the Recovery from Autism Yahoo group, that can be accessed for more information and dosage instructions.
+There is also a supplements file in the Fight Autism and Win Yahoo Group, that can be accessed for more information and dosage instructions.

 8. What medical tests might I need to do and who could help me do these?